Islamist party office attacked as Libya violence surges

 Violence has plagued Benghazi since last year, with attacks on security forces as well as foreign targets, including an assault on the U.S. mission in September in which the U.S. ambassador and three other Americans were killed.

-Libya’s national assembly selected Abdesalam Jadallah, a colonel in the special forces, as the new army chief of staff on Monday.
-A former frontline rebel commander during the 2011 war, Jadallah was picked after his predecessor resigned in June following deadly clashes in Benghazi.

-Additional reporting by Feras Bosalum; Writing by Marie-Louise Gumuchian; Editing by Alistair Lyon and Sonya Hepinstall
+Additional reporting by Feras Bosalum; Writing by Marie-Louise Gumuchian; Editing by Raissa Kasolowsky and Alistair Lyon